 Col. Thomas Lee, used bricks shipped over from England to build his house.

 Reginald Denke II decided that he would build his Foundation from the bricks left over.
-He had them shipped to England and began to build his own replica of the grand dwelling.
+He had them shipped to Scotland and began to build his own replica of the grand dwelling.

 After construction was started in the spring of 1782 it was found that there were not enough bricks to complete his grand project.
 Only the foundations of his Foundation could be laid and the foundations were completed on the 5th September 1782.
 Reginald consulted his Architect and it was decided that a large wooden shed would be constructed which would sit neatly on top of the brick foundations.